Topics

 In other words, a "two-step" process is necessary to lose weight properly.

-• Eating a lot of low-calorie foods result in reducing total calories and carbohydrates.
+- Eating a lot of low-calorie foods result in reducing the total caloric intake daily.

 Still, I believe that none of these explanations are correct (although there might be some truth in them), since “why we gain weight” is not recognized correctly and people still believe that too many calories and carbohydrates eaten are the causes of being overweight.